ttpeeter/landing_page/README.md

 # landing_page
 Landing Page Project

-With the help of this project I can practice my HTML and SSH skills.
+With the help of this project I can practice my HTML and CSS skills.